-However, whether in a sluggish, slow growth economy or not, the key is to start TOD initiatives slowly.
+However, whether in a sluggish, slow growth economy or not, start TOD initiatives slowly.
 Basic low cost projects such as adding more trash cans, providing wider and more sidewalks, and working with the cities to have debris picked up in the area regularly help.
-Other small projects may include improving signage to build awareness of station location or hosting a free trip on transit program.
-This program introduced new riders to the many benefits of transit usage and helped them get comfortable with the system.
-Small changes equal positive perception shifts toward transit.
+Other small projects may include improving signage to build awareness of station location or hosting a free trip on transit program to introduce new riders with how they may benefit from transit usage and get them comfortable with the system.
+Small changes equal positive perception shifts towards transit.

-The goal of lower cost projects is to grow familiarity with usage of the system.
+The goal of lower cost projects will help grow familiarity and usage of the system.
 This then equates to more pedestrian traffic to and from stations.
-These users not only have transportation and housing needs, they can also benefit from easy access to retail and commercial services.
+These users have not only transportation and housing needs, they can also benefit from easy access to retail and commercial services.
 Maximizing the pedestrian traffic will drive demand for these supporting businesses and help ensure that eventual financing can be secured.

 Critical to TOD is designing and planning developments that will provide unique solutions to the needs of the community.
-Including necessary businesses and a mix of housing, the design of any development needs to encourage and enhance pedestrian usage and work to minimize car usage and improve healthy lifestyles and quality of life.
+Including necessary businesses and a mix of housing, the design of any development needs to encourage and enhance pedestrian usage and work to minimize car usage.
+Design that moves the focus away from an auto-centric community helps serve communities that can benefit from reducing costs.
+While improving healthy lifestyles and quality of life.

-Starting strategically by keeping the community residents and leaders engaged and documenting projects, processes and successes, helps determine what concepts will and will not work for the area.
+Starting slowly and keeping the community residents and leaders engaged and documenting projects, processes and successes, helps determine what concepts will and will not work for the area.
 Eventual developments will be more suitably designed for the community.